pkp/pkp-docs/accessible-content/en/principles.md

 ![An orange circle with a word Yes and a green circle with a word No.](./assets/3_a11y-guide-colour-circles-do.png)

-Other tools, such as the [Spectrum Chrome extension](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb?hl=en) allow you to emulate different types of CVD on any website.
+Other tools, such as the [Let's Go Color Blind Chrome Extension](https://chromewebstore.google.com/detail/lets-get-color-blind/bkdgdianpkfahpkmphgehigalpighjck) allow you to emulate different types of CVD on any website.
 This is particularly useful if your articles contain data visualisations.
 The following two figures, obtained from an article published in the journal Polar Research, illustrate how CVD can affect a user’s understanding of a graph or a chart.

 ![Two versions of the same map with different colours, description below.](./assets/4_a11y-guide-colour-chart2.png)